Ballroom dance

-Ballroom dance is a set of partner dances, which are enjoyed both socially and competitively around the world, mostly because of its performance and entertainment aspects.
+Ballroom dance is a set of European partner dances, which are enjoyed both socially and competitively around the world, mostly because of its performance and entertainment aspects.
 Ballroom dancing is also widely enjoyed on stage, film, and television.

 Ballroom dance may refer, at its widest definition, to almost any recreational dance with a partner.
 However, with the emergence of dance competition (now known as Dancesport), two principal schools have emerged and the term is used more narrowly to refer to the dances recognized by those schools.